amobiz/json-normalizer/README.md

 ```

 ### `normalize.sync(schema, data [, options])`
-Same as the async version but returns an object with normalized schema and errors encountered.
+Same as the async version but returns normalized JSON value object directly.
-Note that loaders must also be sync version.
+Note that if specified, loaders must also be sync version.
 #### Returns
-An object with the normalized schema and errors encountered.
+The normalized JSON value object.
 #### Example
 ``` javascript
 var normalize = require('json-normalizer');